 Commodities Trading and Technical Analysis

 Most commodity traders incorporate technical analysis into their trading plan.
-Technical analysis differs from fundamental analysis as it utilizes prior price action to predict future price moves.
-Fundamental analysis focuses on supply and demand expectations for commodities to predict future price action.
+Technical analysis differs from fundamental analysis in that it utilizes prior price or volume action or trends to predict future price moves.
+Fundamental analysis focuses largely on supply and demand expectations for commodities in order to predict future price moves.

-It is important to understand that technical analysis is not an exact science, it is more of an art form.
-The same goes for fundamental analysis.
-You will never be right every time when you trade commodities but the goal is to get markets right more than wrong.
-Think of these forms of analysis as playing the percentages.
-If you are right more often than you are wrong, you will come out ahead if you practice discipline and your average loss is the same or less than your average gain.
+Technical analysis is not an exact science; it is more of an art form.
+You will never be right every time when you trade commodities, but if you are right more often than you are wrong, you will come out ahead, particularly if your average loss is the same as or less than your average gain.

 Before you begin trading with your own money, you should spend a considerable amount of time practicing making trades in a demo account.
 Expect to make many mistakes at first.
 After you've gained confidence in your ability to place correct bets often enough to create net gains, you can begin trading in a live market, with actual money at risk.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.